All About Budgets

 What are Variable Expenses?

-Variable expenses are costs go up and down each month and typically are not the same.
+Variable expenses are costs that go up and down each month and typically are not the same.
 I call these expenses “everything else” not listed above.

 • Clothing